njamutoh/pipeline-caching/README.md

 But caching helps npm retrieve dependencies faster because previously downloaded packages are already available in the runner’s cache.

-## Interview Summary
+## Summary

-In a CI/CD pipeline, I can implement npm dependency caching by using the CI platform’s native cache mechanism.
+In a CI/CD pipeline, one can implement npm dependency caching by using the CI platform’s native cache mechanism.
 In GitHub Actions, `actions/setup-node` supports npm caching through `cache: npm`.
 The cache is usually tied to the dependency lock file, such as `package-lock.json`, so the pipeline can reuse cached dependencies when the dependency set has not changed and refresh the cache when it has changed.

 ```
 ```